rajch/golang-dev/README.md

 # golang-dev
 A docker image for Go development.
-Includes Vim with vim-go and neocomplete.
+Includes Vim with pathogen, vim-go and neocomplete.